mnn59/mnn59.github.io/_pages/about.md

 <a href="/honors" class='header-color'>Honors and Activities</a>
 ----
+- Scientific Talent by the National Elite Foundation of Iran, 2020.
+- Accepted in the first level of Iranian Physics Olympiad Exam, 2015.
 - Admitted to the National Organization for Development of Exceptional Talents (NODET) for high school studies, 2012.
-- Accepted in the first level of Iranian Physics Olympiad Exam, 2015.
-- Ranked 1st place among undergraduate students in Computer Engineering, 2018.
-- Scientific Talent by the National Elite Foundation of Iran, 2020.